This post may include affiliate links.

 Tomatoes start splitting when the fruit inside grows faster than the skin.
 This happens when the tomato plant is exposed to a lot of water all at once, especially if it’s been dry.
 Then the fruit inside swells with water before the skin has time to grow.

-A heavy rain is the usual culprit, but you could potentially cause tomatoes to crack if you overwater them suddenly during a dry period.
+A heavy rain is the usual culprit, but you could cause tomatoes to crack if you overwater them suddenly during a dry period.

 Why are cracking and splitting tomatoes bad?